Business administration: Master of Business Administration

+Master of Management

+The Master of Management (MiM) or Master of Science in Management (MSM) is a postgraduate degree with a focus in business management.

+In terms of content, it is similar to the Master of Business Administration (MBA) degree as it contains identical management courses but is open to prospective postgraduate candidates at any level in their career unlike MBA programs that have longer course credit requirements and only accept mid-career professionals.

 Doctor of Business Administration

-The Doctor of Business Administration (DBA, D.B.A., DrBA, or Dr.B.A.) is a research doctorate awarded on the basis of advanced study and research in the field of business administration.
-The D.B.A. is a terminal degree in business administration, and is equivalent to the Ph.D. in Business Administration.
+The Doctor of Business Administration (DBA or DrBA) is a research doctorate awarded on the basis of advanced study and research in the field of business administration.
+The D.B.A. is a terminal degree in business administration and is equivalent to the Ph.D. in Business Administration.

 PhD in Management

 The PhD in Management is the highest academic degree awarded in the study of business management.
 The degree is intended for those seeking academic research- and teaching-careers as faculty or professors in the study of management at business schools worldwide.

 Doctor of Management

 A newer form of a management doctorate is the Doctor of Management (D.M., D.Mgt., DBA, or DMan).
 It is a doctoral degree conferred upon an individual who is trained through advanced study and research in the applied science and professional practice of management.
 This doctorate has elements of both research and practice relative to social and managerial concerns within society and organizations.